Hermitage Piano Trio

 Descending from the great Russian musical tradition, the Hermitage Piano Trio is distinguished by its exuberant musicality, interpretative range, and sumptuous sound.
 In the same way that St. Petersburg’s venerable Hermitage State Museum both represents the very essence and history of Russia while also using its collection to embrace and promote cultures from around the world, the Hermitage Piano Trio embodies the majesty of its Russian lineage while at the same time including in its immense repertoire works from the great European tradition to contemporary American commissions.
 Following a recent performance, The Washington Post raved that “three of Russia’s most spectacular young soloists… turned in a performance of such power and sweeping passion that it left you nearly out of breath.”

 The Trio has performed to similarly tremendous acclaim for audiences on major chamber music series in Los Angeles, New York, Boston, Philadelphia, Washington, D.C., Tucson, Portland (OR), San Miguel de Allende (Mexico), and New Orleans.
-The group’s 2015-16 season featured performances all over North America, with immediate and enthusiastic re-engagements at many of those series, and the 2016-17 season continues this trend with performances on notable series in Oklahoma, California, and Oregon, among others.
+The group’s 2016-17 season featured performances all over North America, with immediate and enthusiastic re-engagements at many of those series, and the 2017-18 season continues this trend.